subchen/go-cli/README.md

 Then, results in help output like:

 ```
--o value, --output value, --output-dir value   A directory for output
+-o, --output, --output-dir value   A directory for output
 ```

 #### Placeholder

 Sometimes it's useful to specify a flag's value within the usage string itself.

 For example this: